sonic-net/SONiC/doc/otn/sonic-otn hld.md

 ### 3. SONiC for OTN architecture
 In order to expand SONiC to support OTN, multiple OTN services and enhancements are introduced to fulfill OTN product requirements.
 The OTN system maximally reuses the existing SONiC architecture and features, and minimizes the impact on the existing SONiC architecture and features.

-For an OTN device, user can compile the target binary with the following command, and run the binary on the target OTN device.
+For an OTN device, user can compile the SONiC binary with the following command, and run the binary on the target OTN device.
 ```
 make configure PLATFORM=[OTN_PLATFORMS] PLATFORM_ARCH=arm64
 OTN_PLATFORMS = [ot-accelink, ot-molex, ot-infinera, ot-vs]
 make target/sonic-OTN_PLATFORMS.bin
 ```

-The prefix 'ot-' stands for the optical transport platform, which is used to distinguish whether the target platform is optical transport or not.
+The prefix `ot-` stands for the optical transport platform, which is used to distinguish whether the target platform is optical transport or not.
 The SONiC system can initialize the target services and module features based on the platform type.
 The following new features for optical transport device are proposed:
-1. Enhance the mgmt-framework to support OTN features Multiple Optical Openconfig YANG models are supported; Support Multi ASIC architecture and query and set data from and to multiple optical linecards.
+1. Enhance the mgmt-framework to support OTN features
+   Supports multiple Optical OpenConfig YANG models and enables querying and setting data across a Multi-ASIC architecture from/to multiple optical linecards

-2. Enhance the gnmi module to support subscribe an URL without a key specified.
+2. Enhance the gNMI module to support subscribing to an URL without specifying a key.

 3. Enhance the PMON module to support performance monitoring (PM) and alarm monitoring for peripheral devices.

 4. Introduce OTN cli commands in sonic-utilities，and auto generated CLI commands based on Openconfig Yang models.

-5. Introduce Optical Transport State Service (OTSS), Syncd for optical transport (Syncd-OT), and optical transport abstraction interface (OTAI)
+5. Introduce Optical Transport State Service (OTSS), Syncd for optical transport (Syncd-OT), and optical transport abstraction interface (OTAI).

 6. Introduce optical transport platforms and device in sonic-buildimage repository, enable OTSS, Syncd-OT and OTAI on optical transport platform.